 • The settlement agreement must state that the conditions for regulating such agreements under the relevant statutory provisions have been satisfied.

 It is important to assess the amount of money that the employee is receiving and whether a bigger sum could be negotiated.
 This will involve considering any potential claims against the employer, the prospects of success and the value of such claims.
 A broad estimate of potential costs in pursuing any claims should also be taken into account.
 Usually each party must pay for their own costs in the employment tribunal.
 The time taken for a claim to be heard in the tribunal also needs to be taken into account.
 All these factors need to be weighed up against the offer to determine if the offer is a reasonable one.
-The independent legal adviser should be able to advise on whether the deal is a good one.
+The independent legal adviser needs to advise on whether the deal is a good one.

 In some cases it may well be possible to negotiate a higher settlement sum, depending on the potential claims the employee may have and the value.

 Even if the employee has no potential claims sometimes it may still be possible to negotiate a better package.
-An employer may be willing to increase the offer on the basis of good faith even if there is no legal reason to do so.
+An employer may be willing to increase the offer on the basis of good faith even when there is no legal reason to do so.

 Generally, the first £30,000 of a termination payment is free of tax and national insurance contributions (NICs).
 However, there are a number of exceptions.
 One of the exceptions is a sum corresponding to earnings for notice is subject to tax and NIC deductions.